vanbui1995/dynamic-form/README.md

 ## Features

 - **Dynamic Form Rendering**: Fields are generated dynamically based on API responses includes (input types, input options, validation, initial values...)
-- **Custom API Board: Simulate update fields and field options in your backend database and affect immediately to the current form
+- **Custom API Board**: Simulate update fields and field options in your backend database and affect immediately to the current form
 - **Validation with Zod**: Leverage schema-based validation for better type safety and error handling
 - **React Hook Form**: Manage form state efficiently and integrate with validation seamlessly.